deephealthproject/winter-school/lab/README.md

 2. Lab exercises to be run in non-distributed mode using datasets from several DeepHealth use cases

-    Tuesday afternoon from 4:30 PM till 6 PM, and Wednesday morning from 9 AM till 11:30 AM.
+    _Tuesday afternoon from 4:30 PM till 6 PM, and Wednesday morning from 9 AM till 11:30 AM_

     Additionally to the use of the computing infrastructure made available by UNITO to a maximum of 10 user accounts, it will be feasible to run these lab exercises in non-distributed mode on attendees computers equiped with one GPU card at least.